Henri de Tourville: "Particularist education"

 In his reflection on education, Tourville developed the idea of "particularist education", but it remained a theoretical concept.
 His disciple Edmond Demolins, the author of a noted book on "the origins of Anglo-Saxon superiority", would be the first to derive a concrete educational experience from it, the École des Roches.
 "Particularist education" views the endemic authority crisis of its time as a reaction against the prevalent authoritarian catholic tradition.
 Tourville and Demolins thought that the traditional morals and authority ethos will inexorably give way.
 Their refondation needs to go through the individual.
 Education can lead each individual to become autonomous.
 Self-control must replace control of the other.
-Particularist education allows combating the wild form of competition, which is the hallmark of worldwide capitalism, and the prevntion of social reproduction.
+Particularist education allows combating the wild form of competition, which is the hallmark of worldwide capitalism, and the prevention of social reproduction.

 Works

 Tourville wrote mostly articles and letters.
 Two books drawn from that material were bundled together and edited by his disciples and friends after his death: